Ancient-Wisdom.Co.Uk

 Inside the mound: Two passages have been found on the western side of the mound, both dating back to the original construction.
 Some of the stones in the passages have been engraved with symbols.
 A third passage was added much later, around the 1st millennium BC.
 It is classified as a souterrain.

-The 'Northern' passage : is 12-14m long, made of uprights supporting the roof lintels and divided by three sill-stones on the floor (one inscribed in a similar way to those at Newgrange).
+The 'Northern' passage : Is 12-14m long, made of uprights supporting the roof lintels and divided by three sill-stones on the floor (one inscribed in a similar way to those at Newgrange).
 The passage leads to a cruciform chamber with several decorated stones and a large stone ritual basin in the middle (see right).
 A further series of small chambers lead off an opening in the south-westerly corner of the main chamber.

 Note: The chamber has a lintelled roof, (not corbelled as in Newgrange or Knowth).